SIAI-Marchetti S.211: Operational history

-Since the 1990s, the Philippine Air Force (PAF) has been using its S-211 fleet both as a trainer and in offensive operations via secondary attack capability.
+The Philippine Air Force (PAF) first acquired a batch of 18 Units S.211s in 1988, which were delivered in 1989.
+Eventually, due to savings a second order for 6 units was made in 1992 as part of Second Residual purchase all aircraft were handed over by 1994.
+Since entering service the S-211 fleet has functioned both as a trainer and in offensive operations via secondary attack capability.
 These were redesignated as AS-211s and nicknamed as "Warriors".
 Following the retirement of the PAF's last Northrop F-5 fighters in 2005, the additional task of air defense has been assigned to its AS-211s.
 Because of this, the PAF initiated some improvements to the AS-211s to improve its combat capability through a series of programs and innovations.

 The first program was called "Project Falcon", which installed the Norsight Optical Sight previously fitted to withdrawn F-5s into the AS-211.
 The program was initiated by Lieutenant Colonel Enrique Dela Cruz, the Group Commander of the 5th Tactical Fighter Group.
 This was followed by the "Project Falcon Uniform" program, which repainted the aircraft with a 2-tone light-and-dark ghost gray paint scheme along with low visibility markings, which reduces the aircraft's overall visibility.

 The "Project Falcon Hear" program involved the optimizing of air-ground communications on the AS-211 by upgrading and installing the AN/ARC-34 UHF radios from the F-5A/B. These aircraft were fitted with a belly-mounted gun pod, which was designed, developed and manufactured by Philippine company Aerotech Industries Philippines, Inc. (AIPI).
 Each gun pod is equipped with an M3 .50 cal machine gun, an automatic charger and approximately 240 rounds of .50 cal ammunition.

 In July 2022, the remaining S-211s are being used for training as the FA-50s are brought into service.